defenseunicorns/pepr/SECURITY.md

 We appreciate your help in making Pepr more secure and will acknowledge your contribution in the remediation PR.

-## Security Best Practices

-To enhance the security of your Pepr Controller, we recommend following these best practices:

-- Regularly update Pepr to the latest stable release.
-- Secure Pepr through RBAC building in [scoped mode](https://docs.pepr.dev/main/user-guide/rbac/#scoped) taking into account access to the Kubernetes API server needed in the callbacks.
-- Practice the principle of least privilege when assigning roles and permissions and avoid giving the service account more permissions than necessary.
-- Use NetworkPolicy to restrict traffic from Pepr Controllers to the minimum required.
-- Limit calls from Pepr to the Kubernetes API server to the minimum required.

-By following these best practices, you can help protect your Pepr Controller from potential security threats.

 ## Contact